0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 ## Shuttle Console

-In the upcoming weeks Shuttle will be releasing a web console to allow you to visualise and manage projects and resources, logs, and so forth.
+In a few weeks Shuttle plan to release a web console to allow you to visualise and manage projects, resources, logs, and so forth.

 This will expose the details that are already availble on the command line, but in an alternative way.